seven1m/malcc/README.md

 ```

 Note: I'm not sure if this is a fair comparison, but I could not coax the C
-intepreter implementation of mal to run the perf3 test, so I figured the C++
+interpreter implementation of mal to run the perf3 test, so I figured the C++
 implementation was the next-best thing.

 ## Approach